ratchet-stpup/CinnamonTools/Applets/0dyseus@CustomCinnamonMenu/HELP.md

 ***

 ### Keyboard navigation
+**Note:** Almost all keyboard shortcuts on this menu are the same as the original menu.
+There are just a couple of differences that I was forced to add to my menu to make some of its features to work.

 - **Left Arrow** and **Right Arrow** keys:
     - Cycles through the favorites box, applications box and categories box if the focus is in one of these boxes.